cmb69/pdeditor_xh/README.md

 # Pdeditor_XH

 Pdeditor_XH facilitates viewing and editing the page data in the back-end of CMSimple_XH.
-It also provides some diagnostics regarding potential desynchronisation of content and pagedata (what is supposed to never happen in CMSimple_XH ≥ 1.6).
 It is meant as an alternative to editing the pagedata sections in content.htm manually, so it should be *used by experienced users only*, who know exactly what they are doing.
 It is *not a tool for unexperienced users*!
 These should manipulate the pagedata via the interfaces provided by the respective